 - The creditor must not have security over the assets of the debtor that is valued at more than the debt itself

-- The creditor must not owe money to the debtor, otherwise there is a case for a counterclaim or set-off
+- The creditor must not owe money to the debtor as otherwise there is a case for a counterclaim or set-off

-It will include the contact details for both the person you can organise payment with, and the court contact with whom you can dispute the debt.
+Included in the statutory demand will be the contact details for both the person you can organise payment with, and the court contact with whom you can dispute the debt.

 Within 18 days, the amount claimed should be settled or contested.
 If these options are not taken, the amount claimed should be paid in full at 21 days.